 A: Usually we ask candidates to arrive by 8:30 AM.
 Assisted by our student helpers the applicants are registered and taken to their exam rooms.
 The exam itself starts at approximately 10:00 AM.

-Q: How long is the exam?
+Q: How long does the exam take?

 A: A little more than 130 minutes.
 You have 30 minutes for the essay and 25 minutes for each of the four multiple choice/short answer portions of the test.
 Extra time is allotted for acquainting the candidates with the applicable instructions before each component of the test.
 The exam starts at approximately 10:00 AM.